Emmer Green: Chalk mining

-There is at least one disused chalk mine in Emmer Green, referred to as Emmer Green (Hanover) Chalk Mine, with the principal access located at the junction of Peppard Road and Kiln Road (OS Grid Ref: SU722769).
+There is at least one disused chalk mine in Emmer Green, sometimes known as the Hanover Chalk Mine, with its principal access located at the junction of Peppard Road and Kiln Road.

 Transport

 It is served by two principal bus routes and two school service routes.
 The 24 route runs from Central Reading and serves a circular route round Caversham Park and the eastern part of Emmer Green.
 The 25 and 25a route runs from Central Reading to Peppard Common (25) and Sonning Common (25a) in South Oxfordshire.
 Routes 80 and 84 operate links to Reading School and Chiltern Edge School respectively.